 The Society is exposed to interest rate risk where changes in interest rates result in changes to market values or cash flows and where this is not matched by the change in the value of liabilities.
 This risk can be greater if the term of fixed interest investments is not well matched to the term of the liabilities.
+The risk is mitigated through holding a diversified investment mix.
 Members of the Society bear most of the market risk through the annual bonuses allocated to them.